|

 bought it.
 It was a total junker, with a tired engine (that had been replaced with another now tired engine, matched to a VERY low geared 4-spd manual transmission and rear end - horrible for gas mileage but great for towing).
 It had so many miles on it that even the speedometer and odometer no longer worked.
 Unfortunately, soon thereafter,

-the timing also slipped due to a loose distributor assembly, and one of the valves burnt (I can hear it poofing),
+the timing also slipped due to a loose distributor cap assembly, and one of the valves burnt (I can hear it poofing),

 so it then really only ran on 7 cylinders.
 Even so, after implementing some of